Section 75 Consultation Zone

 In line with this we are committed to applying screening methods to all new and revised policies and or decisions which have the potential to promote or indeed undermine the promotion of equality and/or good relations.

-The Timetable below shows Policy which has been screened from October 2012
+The Timetable below shows Policy which has been screened to the end of June 2015.

 In line with our Equality Diversity and Good relations Strategy 2012-2017 we are committed to applying further screening to all new and revised policy were the policy or proposal is likely to have a significant or major impact in relation to the Equality of Opportunity or the Promotion of Good Relations across the 9 Section 75 categories.